1. Introduction

 - Step 4 > Populate the input field values for the 'Details' section, Category as 'Container Registry,' as instructed in the table.

-- Step 5 > You have to select 'Container' as the 'Type.'
+- Step 5 > You must select 'Container' as the 'Type.'

 - Step 6 > Click on the 'Add' button.